truenas/middleware/docs/userguide/index.rst

 If you click :menuselection:`Sharing --> Apple (AFP) Shares --> Add Apple (AFP) Share`, you will see the screen shown in Figure 10.1a.
 Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.

 Table 10.1a summarizes the available options when creating an AFP share.
 Refer to `Setting up Netatalk <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_